orkes-io/docs/docs/reference-docs/operators/terminate-workflow.md

 # Terminate Workflow

-The “Terminate Workflow” task terminates other workflows using their workflow IDs.
+The "Terminate Workflow" task allows for the termination of other workflows using their workflow IDs.
+It allows users to terminate single or multiple workflows with optional parameters for specifying termination reasons and triggering failure workflows.

 ## Definitions